 As an Enneagram Eight, most would agree that one of the good things is that you get things done.
 There’s the feeling that you are the doer, for better or worse, and whatever you decide will affect everything else.

 This light (or sometimes, not so light) hubris does come with perks, of course.
-I seldom get bogged down for long about How Stuff Is, but rather, something within me finds a way to make it feel like I chose this, grabbing the initiative back from fate, as it were; refusing to be on the receiving end of what happens and rather positioning myself as The Cause.
+I seldom get bogged down for long about How Stuff Is, but rather, something within me finds a way to make it feel like I chose it, grabbing the initiative back from fate, as it were; refusing to be on the receiving end of what happens and rather positioning myself as The Cause.
 Again, for better or worse.

 However, it sometimes sets you up for the most sheepish feeling of surprise.
 Like when I got diagnosed with a chronic, neurological illness more that 20 years ago.
 I grabbed that by the scruff of its neck, just like most other things in life.
 It was like something in me went, “Oh, cool, a new hobby.
 Let me see where I can take this.
 Just hold on, and I’ll fix it …” And off I went, finding out about therapies and inner growth and diets and whatever other stones I could turn over to address the issue.
-This went on for a number of years, and well, I suppose I did sort of “fix it”.
+This went on for a number of years, and well, I suppose I did sort of “fix it”, at least partially.

 Life in parenthesis

 But then I realised — oh, shocker — that life hadn’t “held on” while I was on my massive walkabout to “fix it”.
 It had, quite unapologetically, continued.
-When this dawned on me, ten years had passed, and while I noted with delight that I was indeed “better” (and this in so many more ways than I could have ever fathomed beforehand), I also noted that life had, indeed, moved on.
+When this dawned on me, ten years had passed, and while I noted with delight that I was indeed “better” (and this in so many more ways than I could have ever fathomed beforehand), I also noted that life had, contrary to my expectations, moved on.
 The circumstances had changed.
 My preferences had changed.
 The world had changed.

 A victim of the non-victim stance